 It’s Just ADS-B

 Aireon’s space-based global surveillance system is just Automatic Dependent Surveillance-Broadcast (ADS-B) on a satellite.
 Instead of utilizing traditional radio receiver towers on the ground, Aireon has redesigned them into flexible and highly effective space-grade receivers on Iridium’s second generation satellite constellation, Iridium NEXT.
-This will allow for 100 percent global surveillance using the same ADS-B signal that aircraft already transmit.
+This allows for 100 percent global surveillance using the same ADS-B signal that aircraft already transmit.

 What is ADS-B?